Netlink and MAC addresses

 The kernel sets

-to the value of dev->addr
+netlink field IFLA_ADDRESS to the value of dev->addr with length dev->addr_len and netlink field

-to the value of dev->broadcast
+IFLA_BROADCAST to the value of dev->broadcast with length dev->addr_len.
+It

 sets

-to the value of dev->perm_addr
+netlink field IFLA_PERM_ADDESS to the value of dev->perm_addr with length dev->addr_len.

-fields will contain different values depending on the interface type.
+The addr, broadcast and perm_addr fields will contain different values depending on the interface type.
 For unicast

-will hold the interface's MAC address while the broadcast
+Ethernet, addr and perm_addr will hold the interface's MAC address while the broadcast field will hold the Ethernet

 broadcast address.
 On the other hand, for tunnel interfaces, the fields will hold the tunnel endpoint addresses.

-Specifically, for Ethernet devices, the broadcast
+Specifically, for Ethernet devices, the broadcast field is set to

 ff:ff:ff:ff:ff:ff.

-is set to 6 Bytes.
+The addr_len is set to 6 Bytes.

-fields are set (maybe here and here?), however, from strace output, it is clear that for Ethernet devices, the perm_addr
+I couldn't find the exact location where the perm_addr or addr fields are set (maybe here and here?), however, from strace output, it is clear that for Ethernet devices, the perm_addr equals the addr.

 - https://github.com/torvalds/linux/blob/448b3fe5a0eab5b625a7e15c67c7972169e47ff8/net/ipv6/ip6_tunnel.c#L1468